KavyaOS/Emotion_Recognition_Using_Facial_Landmarks/README.md

 Facial features extraction was done using dlib's pre trained model.

-You may have to install dlib, OpenCV-contrib-python, boost-python modules to run this project.
+You may have to install Anaconda, Jupyter notebook, dlib, OpenCV-contrib-python, boost-python modules to run this project.

 Downloading any standard dataset for emotion recognistion should work.